USTC-MLI-F23/Assignments/assignment3/README.md

 We require two 2D scatter plots for visualization: a decision graph and a clustering result graph.

-We recommend `pyplot` as your visualization library (or you can choose other tools reasonable).
+We recommend `pyplot` as your visualization library (or you can choose other reasonable tools).

 Example：